the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_1/_index.md

 ## Putting it Together

-Let's look at how Models are used in Django step by step through the lens of a HTTP request/response:
+Let's step through "Adding a new task" use case through the lens of a HTTP request/response:

-- A user hits the web app and the Django server receives HTTP request.
+- A user hits the webpage and the Django server receives HTTP request.
 - Django takes the HTTP request and routes the user according to routes defined in *urls.py*.
+In this case, /newtask/
-- Django will look in *urls.py* and the class.as_view in the file and prepares the view and template
+- Django finds all the parts (Models, Views, Templates, etc) it needs to build the webpage for newtask
-- Django gathers all the parts it needs to build the webpage and sends it to the user
+- Once Django gathers everything it needs, Django sends the webpage to the user as a HTTP response
-- Once the response gets rendered on the user's web browser, the user can see the form and do data entry on it.
+- The response is received by our browser and the browser renders the form
-- When the user enters and submits data from the form, that data gets stored into a database in the appropriate table and fields
+- We add a new task and submit the form.
+That data gets POSTed back to the server
-- The user will then be rerouted after saving (optional)
+- The server receives the POSTed data and then saves the data into the database in the appropriate table and fields based on the Model

-The interaction looks like this...
+The interaction looks something like this...

 ![](/images/courses/cs10/unit02/newtask.png)